poonam-kumawat/zest-frontend/README.md

 * Access the Zest Ecommerce Grocery Website at http://localhost:3000 in your web browser.
 * Explore the various features, including category pages, user authentication, and the seamless checkout process.

+## Backend Repository

+For a complete end-to-end experience, make sure to set up the <a href="https://github.com/poonam-kumawat/zest-backend">Zest Backend</a>.
+Follow the instructions in the backend repository to run the server and enable full functionality.